Lee--Yang zeroes of the Curie--Weiss ferromagnet, unitary Hermite polynomials, and the backward heat flow: Proofs of Theorems and

+locally uniformly on $\{|z|\leq r\}$.
+By standard results, see Lemmas 2.6 and 2.11 in~\cite{franz_hasebe_schleissinger_monotone}, this already implies uniform convergence on $\{|z| \leq R\}$ for every $R\in (0,1)$ and the weak convergence $\mu_{n;\sigma^2} \to \fnorm_{\sigma^2}$.
+For convenience of the reader, we provide a full proof.

-locally uniformly on $|z|\leq r$.
-By Cauchy's integral formula, this implies the convergence of the derivatives of any order at $0$ of the above $\psi$-transforms.
+By Cauchy's integral formula, \eqref{eq:psi_transforms_converge} implies the convergence of the derivatives of any order at $0$ of the above $\psi$-transforms.
 By~\eqref{eq:psi_trafo_def} this means that the Fourier coefficients of $\mu_{n;\sigma^2}$ converge to those of $\fnorm_{\sigma^2}$, namely